-The two (2) exceptions to speech (expression which may be restricted) are: Violent and Obscene Speech which are not Constitutionally protected.
+Two (2) exceptions to protected speech (expression which may be restricted) are: violent and obscene speech which are not constitutionally protected.

 G.1.
-Posting of Signs.
+Incitement to Violence.
 Signs may be prohibited based upon written or graphic expressions which are an incitement to imminent lawlessness.
 The University will give careful consideration to the actual circumstances surrounding such expression, and posting of a sign will be prohibited only if the sign is an incitement to immediate violence or illegal acts.

 G.2.
-Obscene Postings.
+Obscenity.
 Posting of signs may be prohibited based upon obscenity.
 In determining what constitutes obscene material, a three-part test applies:

 The average person, applying contemporary community standards, would find that the work, taken as a whole, is designed to appeal to the prurient interest; and